 Advanced Coupons also lets you set up a one-click-apply option for your customers.
 This approach isn’t precisely automatic, but it’s as close as you can get without enabling auto-apply for your WooCommerce discounts.

 One-click coupon application is perfect if you don’t feel comfortable turning on auto-apply for your discounts.
 It makes coupons easy to apply without taking all the work off your customer’s hands, which can be a good thing.

 Another benefit of this approach is you can customize your one-click-apply notifications.
 That includes everything from the apply button text to error messages and more:

 You can find that option as well as its accompanying settings under Coupon data > One Click Apply Notification.
 Keep in mind that this is also a coupon-specific option.
-That means if you want to offer one-click coupon application for all your discounts, you’ll have to enable the setting for each of them.
+That means if you want to offer a one-click coupon application for all your discounts, you’ll have to enable the setting for each of them.

-Automating coupon application makes it easier for users to take advantage of the deals you set up for them.
+Automating coupon applications makes it easier for users to take advantage of the deals you set up for them.
 With programmatically-applied coupons, you can ensure no user loses out on a deal because they didn’t check their email or see the notices you set up.